axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/plugin-python-http-header/_index.md

 {{% /alert %}}

-`Methods used in the configuration`
+Methods used in the configuration:

   - `__init__(self, options)`: Optional method.
 The options specified in the {{% param "product.abbrev" %}} configuration can be stored in the instance using this method.
   - `get_headers(self, body, headers)`: Mandatory method.
 Returns a list of strings of form [`"header: value"`, ...].
 The returned headers will be set for the outgoing HTTP request.
 The body contains the body of the HTTP request.
 The headers contain the current headers that the HTTP destination has already added to the request.